brndnmtthws/brndn-io/content/posts/laziness-is-a-virtue/index.md

 implies doing some work, chores, exercise, or self-improvement.

 Laziness is–in my humble opinion–widely misunderstood and underappreciated.
-It's not simply about doing nothing; rather, it's about avoiding excess energy expenditure.
+It's about not wasting energy.
 That includes both physical and mental energy.

 Anyone who's worked in any sort of creative profession (or simply been to school) is fully aware of how much energy it takes to do creative work.